flowtoolz/flowtoolz.github.io/_posts/2018-03-17-swift-observer.md

 }
 ~~~

-* Because observable variables are `Codable`, objects composed of observable variables are still automatically encodable and decodable in Swift 4, simply by adopting the `Codable` protocol:
+* Because a `Variable` is `Codable`, objects composed of observable variables are still automatically encodable and decodable in Swift 4, simply by adopting the `Codable` protocol:

 ~~~Swift
 class Model: Codable